Admiralty in the 18th century: Historical overview

-The Seven Years' War (1756–63) began somewhat inauspiciously for the Navy, with a French siege of Menorca and the failure to relieve it.
-Menorca was lost but subsequent operations went more successfully (due more to government support and better strategic thinking, rather than admirals "encouraged" by Byng's example), and the British fleet won several victories.
+The Seven Years' War (1756–63) began somewhat inauspiciously for the Navy, with the French siege of Menorca and the failure to relieve it.
+Menorca was lost, but subsequent operations were more successful (due more to government support and better strategic thinking, rather than admirals reacting to John Byng's execution), and the British fleet won several victories.
 The French tried to invade Britain in 1759 but their force was defeated at Quiberon Bay.
 Spain entered the war against Britain in 1762 but lost Havana and Manila, though the latter was given back in exchange for Florida.
-The Treaty of Paris that ended the war left Britain with colonial gains, but isolated strategically.
+The Treaty of Paris that ended the war left Britain with colonial gains, but strategically isolated.

 At the beginning of the American Revolutionary War (1775–83), the Royal Navy dealt with the fledgling Continental Navy handily, destroying or capturing many of its vessels.
-France soon took the American side, and in 1778 a French fleet sailed for America, where it attempted to land at Rhode Island and nearly engaged with the British fleet before a storm intervened Spain and the Dutch Republic entered the war in 1780.
+France soon took the American side, and in 1778 a French fleet sailed for America, where it attempted to land at Rhode Island and nearly engaged with the British fleet before a storm intervened.
+Spain and the Dutch Republic entered the war in 1780.
 Action shifted to the Caribbean, where there were a number of battles with varying results.
-The most important operation came in 1781 when, in the Battle of the Chesapeake, the British failed to lift the French blockade of Lord Cornwallis, resulting in a British surrender in the Battle of Yorktown.
+The most important operation came in 1781, when in the Battle of the Chesapeake, the British failed to lift the French blockade of Lord Cornwallis, resulting in a British surrender in the Battle of Yorktown.
 Although combat was over in North America, it continued in the Caribbean and India, where the British experienced both successes and failures.
 Though Menorca had been recaptured, it was returned to the Spanish.